FadillMD/restfull-api-product/README.md

 ## Getting Started

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

-## Getting Started

 Follow these steps to set up and run the project on your local environment:

 1. **Clone this repository**: